bornfree/bornfree.github.io/_posts/2019-12-25-money-has-little-to-do-with-happiness-after-a-point.md

 slug: money-has-little-to-do-with-happiness-after-a-point
 date_published: 2019-12-25T00:00:00.000Z
 date_updated: 2022-10-27T06:59:20.000Z
-excerpt:
-There is a point when money stops buying happiness.
-It can happen at different points for different people.
-But I think it happens to all…

 ---

 There is a point when money stops buying happiness.
 It can happen at different points for different people.
 But I think it happens to all of us.
 Some of us notice it, some of us don’t.